nevillelyh/shapeless-datatype/README.md

 Core includes the following components.

 - A `MappableType` for generic conversion between case class and other data types, used by BigQuery and Datastore modules.
-- A `RecordMapperType` for generic conversion between case class types.
+- A `RecordMapper` for generic conversion between case class types.
-- A `RecordMatcherType` for generic type-based equality check bewteen case classes.
+- A `RecordMatcher` for generic type-based equality check bewteen case classes.
 - A `LensMatcher` for generic lens-based equality check between case classes.

-## RecordMapperType
+## RecordMapper

-`RecordMapperType[A, B]` maps instances of case class `A` and `B` with different field types.
+`RecordMapper[A, B]` maps instances of case class `A` and `B` with different field types.

 ```scala
 import shapeless._